HenryJBorthwick/rust-p2p-chat-and-file-sharing-application/README.md

 - Local discovery works automatically when running without bootstrap address
 - For cross-network connections, use the bootstrap flag with the appropriate address
 - File sharing requires the requested file to exist on the target peer's system
-- Allow time for peer discovery may take a few seconds for late joiners to be discovered.
+- Allow time for peer discovery may take a few seconds for late joiners to be discovered and synced up.